tjx666/vscode-versionlens/README.md

 [![Build Status](https://img.shields.io/travis/pflannery/vscode-versionlens/master.svg)](http://travis-ci.org/pflannery/vscode-versionlens "Check this project's build status on TravisCI")

-Shows the latest version for an npm or bower package using the code lens interface.
+Compares a single or ranged version against each package and displays the latest version if not satisfied; otherwise provides a satisfied indication.

 **Note:** Replaces the version text but does not automatically install packages when clicking a code lens link.